Augustine-Suter/Kiichu-Gacha/README.md

 ## Typical User Flow

 - A new user joins and runs a command like `!dailies` to initialize their account and earn starter rewards.
-- They roll on a banner to get cards, which are stored in their inventory in the database.
+- They roll on a banner to get cards (!pull), which are stored in their inventory in the database.
 - They can link their Twitch account to the same profile and earn more pulls through streams via donations or channel redeems.
 - Leaderboards and info commands read from the database to show progress and card collections.